Helping Families Grow Better Food

 Women are at the center of our work.
 In the communities where Helen Keller works, women often have limited rights to own their own land and power to make household financial decisions.
 Yet, evidence has shown that when women earn a living, they spend their income to support the health and wellbeing of the family – on food, housing, education, and healthcare.
 And when a family is suffering from not enough, women also tend to be the last to eat and the last to seek medical care.

 When women have the tools and knowledge to grow their own food, as well as entrepreneurial skills to sell surplus produce at local markets, they grow more and better food, earn extra income, and are empowered to make decisions to benefit their children, themselves, and their whole family.
+When they care for the soil and manage water resources, they boost their yields, sequester carbon, and protect the local ecosystem.

 Help ensure families have the tools and resources they need to thrive.